tc39/notes/es7/2017-01/jan-24.md

 - [slides](https://docs.google.com/presentation/d/11O_wIBBbZgE1bMVRJI8kGnmC6dWCBOwutbN9SWOK0fU/view#slide=id.p)

 GI: I'm Gabriel Isenberg, here to talk about null propagation operator.
-This proposal is also know as "elvis operator" ?.
+This proposal is also know as "existential operator" ?.

 All: having a hard time reading the screen